Welcome BackWelcome Back

 Here's how the Welcome Back loyalty program works for a typical restaurant:

-Step 1 — Customer joins.
+Step 1: Customer joins.
 A QR code on the table, receipt, or menu takes the customer to a branded landing page.
 One tap saves the loyalty card to Apple Wallet or Google Pay.
 No download, no email required.

-Step 2 — Visits accumulate.
-Each visit, the staff stamps the digital card (via a simple staff app or QR scan).
+Step 2: Visits accumulate.
+Each visit, the staff stamps the digital card via a simple staff app or QR scan.
 Points or stamps accumulate automatically.

-Step 3 — Automated engagement.
+Step 3: Automated engagement.
 The program handles the rest.
 Welcome notification on join.
 Push notification when a reward is close.
 Win-back campaign if 30 days pass without a visit.
 Birthday offer.
 All automated.

-Step 4 — Reward redemption.
+Step 4: Reward redemption.
 When the customer reaches the reward threshold, a notification fires.
 They show the card, claim the reward, and the cycle resets.

-Carlos, who runs a 45-seat Italian spot in Monterrey, described it this way: "I used to have a stamp card that nobody used.
+Carlos, who runs a 45-seat Italian spot in Monterrey, put it this way: "I used to have a stamp card that nobody used.
 Now I have 800 cards in customers' phones and I can message them on a Tuesday when we're slow.
 It changed how I think about slow nights."

 Types of restaurant loyalty programs